Courses

 MS-523.
 Behavioral Research Methods.
 3 Credits.

-This course will guide the marketer through both quantitative and qualitative techniques for maximizing the brand and customer relationships in an integrated-marketing environment.
+This course will guide the marketer through both quantitative and qualitative techniques for maximizing brand and customer relationships in an integrated-marketing environment.
 It will cover the following topics: Sampling techniques used in marketing: how and why to sample, types of sampling.
-The measures of central tendency and dispersion: how to develop and assess these measures to better understand potential data issues prior to analysis.
+The measures of central tendency and dispersion: how to develop and assess these measures to better understand potential data issues before analysis.
 Graphical representation of marketing data: the use of bar charts, pie charts, line charts, and other methods for showing consumer data and purchase data.
 Important distributional properties of marketing data: the central-limit theorem and the normal distribution.
-Marketing-test design and analysis: sample-size estimation and test assessment via hypothesis testing.
+Marketing test design and analysis: sample-size estimation and test assessment via hypothesis testing.
 Full factorial test design: the rules of test design.
-Market-research survey design and execution: types of surveys, types of questions, and test planning.
+Market research survey design and execution: types of surveys, types of questions, and test planning.
 Research-analysis methods: choice modeling/conjoint analysis, rank correlations.
 Types and usage of syndicated data: Nielsen, IRI, Simmons, and other data sources.
 Sizing a market: how to assess opportunities in the marketplace via online research and online services.
 ROI analysis: the various methods of calculating return on marketing investment, campaign management spreadsheets, calculations, marketing goals.

 DS-650.
 Data Law Ethics and Business Intelligence.
 3 Credits.

 The increasing use of big data in our society raises legal and ethical questions.
 Business intelligence is the process of collecting and transforming raw data into meaningful and useful information for business purposes.
 This course explores the issues of privacy, data protection, non-discrimination, equality of opportunities and due process in the context of data-rich environments.
 It analyzes ethical and intellectual property issues related to data analytics and the use of business intelligence.
-Students will also learn the legal obligations in collecting, sharing, and using data, as well as the impact of algorithmic profiling, industrial personalization and government.
-This course also provides an understanding of the important capabilities of business intelligence, the technologies that enable them and the management of business intelligence.
+Students will also learn the legal obligations in collecting, sharing, and using data, as well as the impact of algorithmic profiling, industrial personalization, and government.
+This course also provides an understanding of the important capabilities of business intelligence, the technologies that enable them, and the management of business intelligence.
 Prerequisites: DS-510, DS-520.

 DS-510.
 Introduction to Data Science.
 3 Credits.